promonkeyli/clear/README.md

-# A front-end development tool.
+# A front-end development set of tools